Brietoe/Essence/README.md

 It prints the token, issuer, price and transaction fee.

-A simplified version of the trading algorithm exists on my Github project "CryptoCowboy" The CryptoCowboy implementation is fully funtioning and actively trades on the live mainet; I might post all that code later and will update here if I do.

 This implementation also sends excess XRP made from selling off ESN to the actively trading hot wallet.

+A simplified version of the trading algorithm exists on my Github project "CryptoCowboy" The CryptoCowboy implementation is fully funtioning and actively trades on the live mainet.
+I might post the full implementation code for "CryptoCowboy" later - I will update here if I do.